To eat or not eat meat...

 There are over 20 types of amino acids and nine essential amino acids.
-Complete proteins contain all nine, while incomplete proteins are lacking one or more.
-This is important because our bodies can’t make these essential amino acids themselves, they must come from food.
+Complete proteins contain all nine, while incomplete proteins lack at least one amino acid.
+Because our bodies can’t make these crucial amino acids, they must come from our diet.

 Animal-based foods, such as meat, poultry, fish, eggs, and dairy, are all sources of complete proteins.
 Plant-based foods, like fruits and veggies, seeds, nuts, and grains, lack one or more essential amino acids, making them incomplete proteins and not a good sole source of protein in your diet.

 However, you don’t necessarily have to eat meat to get your amino acids, but you do have to be strategic.
 You can mix and match incomplete proteins to create a complete one.
-For example, rice and beans, when consumed together, create a complete protein.
+For example, when consumed together, rice and beans create a complete protein.
 So do peanut butter and whole wheat bread.
-Below is a chart to help guide you on what foods contain certain amino acids and what they are lacking.
+Below is a chart to help guide you on what foods contain certain amino acids and what they lack.

-We know that plant and animal proteins are different because they contain different amino acids.
-But, they also differ in digestive processes.
+Plant and animal proteins are different because they contain different set of amino acids.
+But they also differ in digestive processes.
 Animal-based proteins are more nutritionally efficient than plant-based since they are absorbed into the body more quickly.

 It takes the body 36 to 72 hours to properly break down protein into its amino acids where they can be absorbed.
-Since plant proteins have to link up with other foods that contain the amino acid they’re lacking, digestion and absorption take much longer compared to animal proteins.
+Since plant proteins have to link up with other foods that contain the amino acid they lack, digestion and absorption take much longer than animal proteins.
 How fast a protein is absorbed directly affects our metabolism.
 Plants’ lack of essential amino acids, specifically branched-chain amino acids (BCAA), provide a lower anabolic effect, meaning lower digestibility.